-There are two policies that refer to alcohol and illicit drug use: Student Discipline Policy # 5247, and Security and Safety Policy # 8600.
+There are two policies that refer to alcohol and illicit drug use: Code of Conduct Manual #5247, and Security and Safety Policy # 8600.
 Ocean County College has zero tolerance for the violation of these policies.

 OCC enforces all policies and applicable laws concerning illegal drugs and alcohol in compliance with the Drug-Free Schools and Communities Amendments of 1989.

 - On all OCC sites, or while conducting College business-related or College-sponsored activities or events off Ocean County College’s premises, no student may use, possess, distribute, dispense, sell, manufacture, transfer, purchase, or be under the influence of alcohol, illegal drugs, intoxicants, or controlled substances.
 Illegal drugs include all drugs for which the use, possession, transportation, or sale is prohibited by any federal, state, or local law.
 In addition, the possession of drug paraphernalia is prohibited.

 Note: there is a provision for this policy to be waived, in select instances of on or off-campus events.
 Formal approval is given by the Board of Trustees upon completion of an application process.